micaelacq/Papago/README.md

 ```
 ### Institutional customization (for Swiss HEIs)
 For institutional customization there are two further parameters:
 - inst: institutional code.
-To register your institutional code and provid additional instituional informatation go to https://www3.unifr.ch/apps/bcu/papago/custom (for Swiss HEIs only).
+To register your institutional code and provid additional instituional information go to https://www3.unifr.ch/apps/bcu/papago/custom (for Swiss HEIs only).
 - notitle: if set to true, title is not displayed (helpful for integration with iframe).

 Example with all parameters (french version, with customization for the University of Fribourg, without title):